North Carolina governor signs criminal justice bill into law after Ukrainian refugee’s death

 The new law requires certain appeals for death-row inmates to be heard and reviewed by courts by the end of 2027 and opens the door to using other capital punishment methods — perhaps firing squads — should a court declare lethal injection unconstitutional or if it's "not available," because the drugs can't be accessed.

-Stein said Friday, however, that “there will be no firing squads in North Carolina during my time as governor,” calling the idea “barbaric.”
+The law doesn’t specifically name firing squads.
+Still, Stein said Friday “there will be no firing squads in North Carolina during my time as governor,” calling the idea “barbaric.”
 Stein has previously said he supports the death penalty for the most “heinous crimes,” but had reiterated that the current legal process holding up executions needs to be completed.

 The state NAACP chapter condemned Stein's bill-signing, saying that he “chose cruelty over justice, and the legislators from both parties who pushed it forward are equally responsible for this shameful failure of leadership.”